bakame-php/http-structured-fields/docs/06-validation.md

 When it comes to make sure about the incoming data the package provides a simple approach around validation, To learn and understand the package validation mechanism we will look at a real world example and expand on it.

-So what we are going to do try to validate the following putative HTTP field `temperature`.
+So what we are going to do is validating the following putative HTTP field `temperature`.

-The field is defined as a List. meaning it can contain multiple temperature definitions as items.
+> The field is defined as a List. meaning it can contain multiple temperature
+> definitions as items.
 Each temperature entry MUST contain a temperature value express in Celsius.
-The temperature has the following required parameters `date`, `longitude` and `latitude` and an optional `location` parameter which is a human-readable name of the location where the temperature was read.
+> The temperature has the following required parameters `date`, `longitude` and `latitude`
+> and an optional `location` parameter which is a human-readable name of the location where
+> the temperature was read.
 The `location` can be a `string` or a `displaystring`.
+The latitude
-The latitude and longitude are express as `decimal` values.
+> and longitude are express as `decimal` values.
 You will find below an example of such HTTP field.

 ```bash
 temperature: 18.3;location=%"lagos";date=@1731573026;longitude=6.418;latitude=3.389, 12.8;date=@1730894400;longitude=6.418;latitude=3.389